- Trade topics

 - Do not benefit from another arrangement (like a Free Trade Agreement) granting them preferential access to the EU market.

-In addition, if granted GSP+, beneficiaries are required to ratify 27 international conventions (see GSP+ above) and to cooperate with the Commission to monitor implementation of these conventions.
+In addition, if a country applies for GSP+ status, the beneficiary country is required to ratify 27 international conventions, and to cooperate with the European Commission to monitor the implementation of these conventions related to environmental and climate protection, and good governance listed in the GSP Regulation.

 All GSP beneficiary countries have to respect the principles of fifteen core conventions on human rights and labour rights listed in the GSP Regulation.

-The EU continuously monitors GSP+ beneficiary countries’ effective implementation of the 27 international conventions on human rights, labour rights, environmental protection, and good governance.
-This monitoring includes exchanges of information, dialogue and visits.
-It involves various stakeholders, including civil society.
+The EU continuously monitors GSP+ beneficiary countries’ effective implementation of the 27 international conventions on human rights, labour rights, environmental and climate protection, and good governance.
+This monitoring includes exchanges of information, dialogue and visits, and it involves various stakeholders, including civil society.

-The Commission publishes a report on the implementation of GSP every two years, outlining the progress made by the GSP+ beneficiary countries in implementing the 27 international conventions.
+The Commission publishes a report on the implementation of GSP every two years, providing information on the progress made by the GSP+ beneficiary countries in implementing the 27 international conventions.

 Report for 2018-2019 and its country annexes: